What is a Savings Bond?

 3. Municipal Bonds

-Local governments or state governments usually issue municipal bonds (aka “munis”).
+Local or state governments usually issue municipal bonds (aka “munis”).

 These bonds can be used to fund specific projects that will benefit the local community, such as building a new school or paying for day-to-day state obligations.